Empire biscuits

 Mix all the ingredients together

 Get your little ones to measure out the flour (175g), corn flour (50g), icing sugar (50g) and butter (175g) and pop it all in a large mixing bowl.
-If your butter isn’t soft enough it can be hard to mix so we normally chop it up and pop it in the microwave for a few seconds before adding it to our bowl.
+If your butter isn’t soft enough it can be hard to mix in so we normally chop it up and pop it in the microwave for a few seconds before adding it to our bowl.

-Using your hands mix everything together until it forms a nice ball of dough.
+Then, using your hands mix everything together until it forms a nice ball of dough.

 Make the biscuits

-Using a round cookie cutter cut out 12 biscuits and place them on a lined baking tray.
+Using a round cookie cutter cut out 16 biscuits and place them on a lined baking tray.
 We used a 7/8mm cutter but you could use a bigger/smaller one to get more/fewer biscuits.

 Bake the biscuits